 Layman foreigners in Peking and other cities around China were aware of arson and murder in the hinterlands, but there was no major impact on their lives despite the quite terrible violence taking place elsewhere.

-Many had to abandon their homes for the safety of the Legation Quarter, normal work was suspended in favour of defense, and food became scarce.
+Many had to abandon their homes for the safety of the Legation Quarter, normal work was suspended in favor of the defense, and food became scarce.

 People who had been living in colonial luxury found themselves hungry and scared.